 A landfill adjacent to wetlands on Crow Lane was closed in 2009 and subsequently capped, receiving official closure designation from MADEP in 2019.
-Post closure use of the landfill the site is planned to be a solar field.
+Post closure use of the landfill the site is planned to be a solar field and will not pose a threat to open space or recreation areas.
 At present, refuse collected in Newburyport is transferred and disposed of outside city limits.